 Guidelines for SaaS Policy Rule Recommendations

-Learn about the guidelines for effective collaboration between firewall administrator and SaaS administrator on policy rule management.
+Learn about the guidelines for effective collaboration between network administrator and SaaS administrator on policy rule management.

 Before you create SaaS policy rule recommendations, consider the following guidelines for effective workflow and rulebase management, starting with collaboration, followed by authoring.